php-fig/fig-standards/proposed/http-message.md

     public function getMethod();

     /**
-     * Retrieves the absolute request URL.
+     * Retrieves the request URL.
      *
      * @link http://tools.ietf.org/html/rfc3986#section-4.3
-     * @return string|object Returns the URL as a string, or an object that
-     *    implements the `__toString()` method.
-The URL must be an absolute URI
+     * @return string Returns the URL as a string.
+The URL SHOULD be an absolute
-     *    as specified in RFC 3986.
+     *     URI as specified in RFC 3986, but MAY be a relative URI.
      */
     public function getUrl();